steadylearner/Python-Blog/posts/Python/How to use Python Scrapy to crawl a static website.md

 ---

 You can skip **1.** if you already have own Scrapy development environment.
+If you just want the results, please refer to the [scrapy-examples] repository.

 <br />